 AHP 106 - Phlebotomy Theory and Lab6

-Prerequisite(s): Eligible for ENG 101; completion of MAS 101; and completion of AHP Level I or current experience in a health field.
+Prerequisite(s): Completion of or placement above ENG 070 or ENG 071; completion of MAS 101; and completion of AHP Level I or current experience in a health field.

 Click here for course schedule details, to register for this course, or to view required books for this course.